hipe/tmx/lib/skylab/brazen/doc/issues/031-the-retrieve-narrative.md

-consider that each model class is pictured to live at the top of a vertical "silo" of the tiers described in [#025]. now imagine that one silo exists to model an entire datastore (which is fine). (some prefer "adapter".)
+consider that each model class is pictured to live at the top of a vertical "silo" of the tiers described in [#025]. now imagine that one silo exists to model an entire collection (which is fine). (some prefer "adapter".)

-now imagine that some other silo exists to model some particular business entity, and it decides to store itself in the datastore represented by the first silo.
+now imagine that some other silo exists to model some particular business entity, and it decides to store itself in the collection represented by the first silo.

 it order for the second to get back data from the first it will have to